Aceinna/docs_openrtk/EVB-OpenIMU300RI.rst

 The OpenIMU300RI evaluation kit includes:

 *   A robust and easy-to-use test fixture.
-*   An OpenIMU300RI IMU module attached to the test fixture.
+*   An OpenIMU300RI IMU module attached to the test fixture with JTAG (SWD) 20-pin connector.
 *   An ST-LINK J-TAG debugger, a debugger cable, and a USB cable.
 *   A multiple-connector cable for RS232/CAN/Power connection.